How to Pay for Assisted Living

 Start applications early (approval takes time)

-Don’t rely on one program — combine options
+Don’t rely on one thing — combine options

 Get help from someone who understands the system